21 Parks and Gardens to Visit in Paris, France

 • Métro – Line 1 – Pont du Neuilly

-• Macaron Hoarder Insider Tip: Although this island is technically outside of Paris, it’s a beautiful destination to visit.
+• NEP Insider Tip: Although this island is technically outside of Paris, it’s a beautiful destination to visit.
 If you walk along the perimeter of Île de la Jatte, you’ll see that several Impressionists have painted several well-known works here.

 Ile de la Jatte